Amended public health order bill approved by the Wyoming Senate

 After approving McKeown’s amendment to the bill on its first reading Thursday, the Senate approved the legislation twice more Friday, after amending its legislative rules to allow for two readings of the bill on the same day.
 On the bill’s final vote, the Senate approved it by a 19-10 vote, with one lawmaker excused.

-House Bill 127, which was originally sponsored by House Speaker Eric Barlow, R-Gillette, will now return to its chamber of origin for a concurrence vote.
-If the House rejects the changes made in the Senate, legislative leadership will appoint a joint conference committee consisting of members from both chambers to hash out their differences.
+After gaining final support from the Senate on Friday, House Bill 127 will now return to its chamber of origin for a concurrence vote.
+If the House rejects the changes to the bill made in the Senate, legislative leadership will appoint a joint conference committee consisting of members from both chambers to hash out their differences.
 If they strike a deal, the bill will then head to Gov. Mark Gordon for further consideration.